This post may contain affiliate links. Please read our disclosure policy.

 - Spinach Artichoke Dip – This is not your grandma’s slow cooker spinach and artichoke dip.
 This one is served cold, it’s gorgeous, creamy, it’s savory, it’s tangy, and the crispy artichokes – forget about it!

-- The Best French Onion Dip – rich, sweet, and buttery – this caramelized onion dip is amazing!
+- The Best French Onion Dip – rich, sweet, and buttery.
+This caramelized onion dip is amazing!

 - Whipped Brie Dip – This one is super quick and easy but still delicious.
 Just a whipped brie topped with honey and almonds, you can’t go wrong with that!